-Spray tans are a great option for those who are looking for the look of beautiful, golden, sun-dappled skin without the negatives of tanning.
-Sunless tanning and spray tanning are much healthier than tanning beds, and can easily give warm, luscious color all year round.
+Spray tans are a great option for those who are looking for the look of beautiful, golden, sun-dappled skin without the risks of UV tanning.
+Sunless tanning and spray tanning are much healthier than tanning beds, and can easily get a golden, luscious color all year round.
 However, the day when you get your spray tan can throw off your makeup/cleaning schedule quite a bit!

 Once you get your spray tan, the aftercare matters.
 A lot.

 The most common questions concern showering after a spray tan.
 Additionally, sometimes the hands and feet get awkward lines that need to be dealt with.
 Another common issue is whether you can wash your hair after a spray tan?
 Sometimes spray tan mist gets into your hair, or you feel dried out due to the spray tanning process.
 With all the chemicals soaking in your body, you may well feel like you want a good cleaning!

 So what’s the deal with washing hair after spray tan?

 The good news is that you can wash your hair after a spray tan.
 However, there are a few things that you need to be aware of before you break out the shampoo after a spray tan session.

 In this article, we’ll look at what you need to focus on when washing your hair after getting a sunless tan or spray tan.